“A peaceful hotel tucked away in the old streets of this popular seaside town, with ocean views from several rooms”

 There are 19 rooms in total.
 Some face the sea, some face the town, and some are bigger than others.
 If you want to splash out, take the bigger rooms overlooking the water; if you’re on a budget, try the smaller rooms overlooking the town.
 All are good value for money.

 No 2 rooms are identical, but all are decidedly comfy.
 This is not a design hotel, but it’s nicely designed.
-Mirador Double Rooms have a slightly more contemporary feel - airy seaside colours, and chairs looking out to sea.
+Double Rooms with sea view have a slightly more contemporary feel - airy seaside colours, and chairs looking out across the beach.
 Double Town View Rooms are a touch more traditional, with exposed stone walls or carved wood bedheads.
 All have rugs on smart wooden floors, pretty fabrics, inticing beds and good linens.
 Superior Rooms come with a sofa or a four-poster bed.
 One Junior Suite spreads over 2 floors and has a vast sofa that turns into a vast bed.
 Several rooms have enormous arched windows to frame the majestic view.

 Homely bathrooms do the trick.
 Most have showers but a few have tubs.
 They're not cutting-edge contemporary, but they're perfectly good.